Sheila Grether-Marion (Chairman)

 Brad is a visionary in the areas of technology and business.
 He has twenty years of experience as an entrepreneur building early stage companies.
 He has launched five separate companies and invested in four times as many early stage ventures.
 He was one of the very first Internet pioneers in 1994, developing some of the earliest Internet-based technologies.
 In 1998 he sold his company, Net Effect, to Ask Jeeves.
 He then financed several successful ventures including eHarmony and Baidu.
 His last venture, iChange, was recently sold to Herbalife.
 Separately, Brad has enjoyed producing independent films under the banner of Epiphany Entertainment.
 His last film won the Alfred P. Sloan award and was invited to the Sundance, Cannes and Toronto film festivals.
 Brad has served as a trustee to Thrive Foundation For Youth, an advisor to Fuller Theological Seminary's School of Psychology, and board member to Pasadena Heritage.
 Brad lives in Pasadena with his wife, Pamela (a professor at Fuller Theological Seminary), and their three children.

-Darrell Miller, a partner in the Los Angeles office of the national law firm Fox Rothschild LLP and co-chair of its Entertainment Law practice, has been at the forefront of the transformation taking place in the entertainment industry, helping stars capitalize on their brands as a result of the emergence of a myriad of innovative delivery platforms and new media outlets.
+Darrell Miller, Managing Partner of the Los Angeles offices of the national law firm Fox Rothschild LLP and chair of its Entertainment Law practice, has been at the forefront of the transformation taking place in the entertainment industry, helping stars capitalize on their brands as a result of the emergence of a myriad of innovative delivery platforms and new media outlets.
 Darrell came to Hollywood in the late 1980s to actively participate in the development of new content to fuel the digital revolution then known as the “Information Superhighway.”
 He quickly became a leader in that field, counseling clients on ways to engage their audiences via traditional media (radio, television and film) with a view toward distribution on new media platforms.
 With a razor-sharp focus on entertainment industry clients, Darrell has cultivated long-standing relationships with numerous studio executives and creative personnel, including artists, writers, directors and producers associated with a variety of television programs and motion pictures.
 He also serves as special counsel for major corporations and independent production companies relating to the entertainment industry.
 Consistently named in the Top 50 Showbiz Players by "Black Enterprise Magazine," Darrell has earned a reputation as a “nice guy” and as a dedicated—and when needed, tenacious—advocate for his clients.

 Michael A. Persaud